freifunk-berlin/ansible/README.md

 - Several buildbot-workers
 - IP address wizard at [config.berlin.freifunk.net](https://config.berlin.freifunk.net/)
 - The vpn03 servers which route our traffic to the internet
+- The public site for the berlin community at [berlin.freifunk.net](https://berlin.freifunk.net/)

 ## Requirements